Downing College, Cambridge: Heong Gallery

 The Heong Gallery, opened in February 2016, is a modern and contemporary art gallery at Downing.
 It is named for Alwyn Heong, an alumnus of the college, who is a supporter of the visual arts.
 The conversion of a stables building by Caruso St John won a RIBA regional award.

 Student life

 Downing students remain prominent in the university world; in the past few years Cambridge Union Presidents, Blues captains, Law and Economic Society Presidents and more have hailed from the college.
-Downing has a particular reputation for law.
+Downing has a particular reputation as the 'Law College'.

 The Griffin has been the undergraduate student magazine for over 100 years.

 Sport

-The college fields teams in a range of sports including, men's football, men's and women's rugby, tennis and Ultimate Frisbee.
+The college fields teams in a range of sports including, men's football, men's and women's rugby, tennis and ultimate.

+Downing College Rugby Union Football Club is one of Cambridge’s top teams, having secured victory in both the 2019 Cuppers and 2022 Shield competitions.
+The rise of Downing has also included a win in the Plate competition during the 2017/18 season.